Rafiduzzaman/First-mini-Project/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Thanks to the people who made the materials.
+I would like to thank everyone for the guides and materials.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>